chriiiish/the-chicken-inator/README.md

 # the-chicken-inator
 Stores files, but when retrieving them replaces the words with the word "chicken"

+> :warning: **Current Status**: AWS CDK, even CloudFormation doesn't have functionality to add Object Lambda Access Points, so this is paused until that's done...

 ![](docs/doofenshmirtz_inator.jpg)
 ## BEHOLD MY CHICKEN-INATOR
 Retrieving files is a tedious task.
 All those words - so many words, Perry.
 So I thought to myself, what if all the words were...
 CHICKEN.
 Now when anyone pulls a file from this S3 bucket ALL THE WORDS.
 WILL BE TURNED.
 INTO CHICKEN.